 Why you should never get your aligners in the post all at once

 So you’re interested in getting clear aligners to perfect your smile?
 If you’re considering getting all the aligners in one go, stop and think.
 If you’re offered all the aligners at once, some alarm bells should sound.
 Let’s examine why this is the case and how technology can be used to ensure optimum teeth straightening results when receiving aligners in the post.

-What are aligners in the post?
+#1 What are aligners in the post?

-What exactly are you buying?
+#2 What exactly are you buying?

-To get straighter teeth, aligners play an important part, but everyone’s response varies.
-In some situations, the teeth don’t move to where the computer model predicted, which means that future aligners won’t fit or sit in place properly.
-Verifying the position of your teeth throughout treatment is called “tracking” and it’s why you need to be supervised by a dentist every step of the way to ensure you are progressing correctly.
-In a clinic, this is where a course of aligners has gone off track, the dentist then has to reboot the case and order ‘refinement or midcourse corrections’ if you progress differently than expected.
+Aligners play a vital role in achieving your straightest smile, but everyone’s response varies.
+In some situations, teeth don’t move the ways the computer model predicted, which means that future aligners won’t fit or sit in place properly.
+Verifying the position of your teeth throughout treatment is called “tracking”, and it’s why you need to be supervised by a dentist every step of the way to ensure you are progressing correctly.
+In a clinic, your dentist has to reboot the case and order ‘refinement or midcourse corrections’ if you progress differently than expected.
 These refinement aligners are additional sets of aligners that are fitted to help stubborn teeth complete necessary movements.
 But what does that mean for aligners in the post?

-Tele-monitoring your aligners
+#3 Tele-monitoring your aligner treatment

-With Straight Teeth Direct™, our goal is to use technology to make orthodontics accessible and affordable as well as high quality.
+At Straight Teeth Direct™, our goal is to use technology to make orthodontics accessible and affordable as well as high quality.
 We guarantee your end results based on original predictions.
-That’s why you are monitored through the world’s first teeth straightening app by a dentist who checks ensure your teeth are moving along the forecasted route.
+That’s why you are monitored through the world’s first teeth straightening app by a dentist who makes sure your teeth are moving along the forecasted route.
 It’s kind of like following the GPS when you’re driving – if you take a wrong turn your car recalculates the new direction and route.
-This is the same with Straight Teeth Direct™, your aligners are sent in stages so that your progress can be verified or adjusted step by step, and you can feel confident in your treatment.
+It’s the same with Straight Teeth Direct™: your aligners are sent in stages, so that your progress can be verified or adjusted step by step, and you can feel confident in your treatment.